 Bridging the Gaps

-Bridging the Gaps links the training of health and social service professionals with the provision of health-related service to underserved communities.
-Founded in 1991, Bridging the Gaps is now administered by a five-institution consortium of academic health centers in Philadelphia, including Drexel University, University of Pennsylvania, Temple University, Thomas Jefferson University, and the Philadelphia College of Osteopathic Medicine.
+Bridging the Gaps (BTG) links the education of students in the health and social service professions with the provision of health-related service in economically insecure communities.
+Run by a consortium of all the academic health institutions in Philadelphia, BTG consists of three components:

-A seven-week, paid summer internship for graduate level students in the health disciplines that provides non-clinical heath related services to underserved populations, while incorporating interdisciplinary training on the psychosocial issues affecting health and the delivery of healthcare.
+The Bridging the Gaps Community Health Internship Program (BTG CHIP) is a seven-week, paid, summer internship for graduate-level students in the health disciplines.
+BTG CHIP provides non-clinical heath related services to underserved populations, while incorporating interdisciplinary training on the psychosocial issues affecting health and the delivery of healthcare.
+Student interns are assigned in interdisciplinary teams to work at a community site four days per week and spend one day each week in didactic sessions.

 Back to Top